daphne-eu/daphne/doc/Deploy.md

-  package                 Create the package image with *.daphne scripts and a compressed build/ directory. transfer                Transfers (uploads) a package to the target platform. start                   Run workers on remote machines through login node (deploys this script and runs workers). workers                 Run workers on current login node through SLURM. status                  Get distributed workers' status. wait                    Waits until all workers are up. stop                    Stops all distributed workers.
+  package                 Create the package image with *.daphne scripts and a compressed build/ directory. transfer                Transfers (uploads) a package to the target platform. start                   Run workers on remote machines through login node (deploys this script and runs workers). workers                 Run workers on current login node through Slurm. status                  Get distributed workers' status. wait                    Waits until all workers are up. stop                    Stops all distributed workers.